CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 ---

 TL;DR: _CocoaPods 0.36_ will bring the long-awaited support for Frameworks and Swift.
-It isn't released and considered stable yet, but a prerelease is now available for everyone via `[sudo] gem install cocoapods --pre`.
+It isn't released and considered stable yet, but a beta is now available for everyone via `[sudo] gem install cocoapods --pre`.
 Pod authors will especially want to try this version to make sure their pods will work with the upcoming release.
 This is because if a single dependency in a user's project requires being a framework, then your Pod will also become a framework.

 <!-- more -->